Low Carbon Fuel from Reforestation

 Protein as cattle feed

 Karanj seed cake (the material that is left after pressing the oil) is protein feed allowing for the use of less land per head of livestock

-A hectare of pongamia sequesters more greenhouse gas than the produced renewable diesel emits which is endlessly sustainable
+A hectare of pongamia sequesters more greenhouse gas than the produced Low Carbon Fuel emits which is endlessly sustainable

 Working with us

 The Internal Rate of Return (IRR) of our programs range from 9% to 15%

 • Planting size business modeling

 • Tree production

 • Site delivery